uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 > “I confirm that I have reviewed the information provided to establish taxable profits for the relevant period ending in [insert tax year] together with the designatory data for that period and that it is correct and complete to the best of my knowledge.
 I understand that I may have to pay financial penalties or face prosecution if I give false information.”

-Making changes to previously submitted data during and after an EOPS declaration:

-* if the information the customer has previously provided relating to that source of business income is not correct or complete (for example the previous information provided fails further validation, or a periodic update is missing), then the EOPS declaration is rejected, and error messages are returned.
-The changes must be made to any relevant periodic or annual summaries and then follow the existing process of submitting updates and triggering the calculation before attempting the declaration again.

-* if there are no error failures, it is recommended that customers review any warning messages they have at this point or earlier as warnings will cause a failure at final declaration.

-* if after the customer has completed their EOPS declaration, they need to revise any of the data relating to that source of business income then they must make the change to the relevant periodic or annual summaries and follow the existing process of submitting updates and triggering the calculation.

-Note: making changes to data for previously submitted periods is covered in the "[making changes to previously submitted data"](/guides/income-tax-mtd-end-to-end-service-guide/documentation/businessandpropertyincome.html#making-changes-to-previously-submitted-data) section.
+**Note:** Making changes to data for previously submitted periods is covered in the "[making changes to previously submitted data"](/guides/income-tax-mtd-end-to-end-service-guide/documentation/businessandpropertyincome.html#making-changes-to-previously-submitted-data) section.

 ## View previously submitted updates